 Betseeker’s expert tipsters have you covered for the best NFL tips and predictions for every game of the NFL season.

-Getting points at home, the Rams are the play.
+Getting more than a field goal at home, the Seahawks have to be the play.

 Same Game Multi